 b.Double click the file to install the app and open it in RoboDK.

-d.Select Tools➔Apps and double click on TwinTool to see the toolbar and menus on the right.
+c.Select Tools➔Apps and double click on TwinTool to see the TwinTool toolbar and menu.

-To calibrate the TCP using the linear gage sensor, we need to load the robot in RoboDK and make sure the sensor and the robot are connected.
-We can optionally model the cell by adding the 3D models of objects and tools.
+To calibrate the tool (TCP) using TwinTool you need to load the robot in RoboDK and make sure the sensor and the robot are connected.
+You can optionally model the cell by adding the 3D models of objects and tools.
 This will allow to automatically avoid collisions.

 1.Load the robot: